MRRcode979/htmanager/README.md

 The external file problem has been fixed.

 ## TODO:
---host flag for LAN serving on 192.168.1.13
+* --host flag for LAN serving on 192.168.1.13
-Structopt argument parsing with clap v4 logging for serving
+* Structopt argument parsing with clap v4
+* logging for serving

+__NOTICE: Big updates coming soon!__

 # Install
 first clone this repository or download & extract the zip.